blu/game-and-watch-base/README.md

 # Game-and-Watch Screen Tests

 A set of performance tests for the LCD screens of the 2020-and-later Game & Watch [mario](https://en.wikipedia.org/wiki/Game_%26_Watch%3A_Super_Mario_Bros.) and [zelda](https://en.wikipedia.org/wiki/The_Legend_of_Zelda_LCD_games#Game_&_Watch:_The_Legend_of_Zelda) handhelds.
 Goal is to have a tool for evaluating the pixel-switching latencies among primary colors.
 When high, such latencies usually produce characteristic ghosting effects during quick animation sequences.
 A phenomenon users of the 1st-gen PSP are too familiar with.
-All tests but 'Blue-Turtle-shell' pattern are running at fixed 60fps; the turtle one is 30fps.
+All tests up to 'Blue-Turtle-shell' scrolling pattern are running at fixed 60fps; the turtle one is 30fps; subsequent tests are experiments at unstable fps.

 # What Does It Look Like?